The Approximately Monthly Zoomer

 So how do we cope with being too large?
 We’ll just delete some old

-to make space, It’ll be fine.
+stuff from /boot to make space, It’ll be fine.

 It was Not Fine